-A career path is comprised of a sequence of jobs that make up your career plan.
-They may sound the same, but they’re not.
+A career path is composed of a sequence of jobs that make up your career plan.
+Career paths and career plans may sound like the same thing, but they’re not.
 A career plan includes short-term or long-term goals leading to an ideal career, while a career path specifically includes the jobs that step an individual towards his or her goals and objectives.
-Read on to learn more about how a career path works and take a look at a list of examples.

 What’s Included in a Career Path